afwheeler/C_Programming_King/README.md

  -Wall -> Compiler produces warning messages (all in this case).
 (Use with -O)

  -O -> Combine with -Wall for maximum effect.
+(Uppercase O)

  -pedantic -> Issue all warnings required by C standard.